sujayalaspure/scaler-timer/readme.md

 ---
 > **Note**:
->  if you are getting error while installing, please do the following:
+>  if you are getting error while installing, please follow below mentioned alternate steps

 - Download the repo to your computer
 - Open `chrome` and go to `chrome://extensions`